-How to Install a 240 Volt Receptacle
+How to Install a 240-Volt Receptacle

 Learn how to install this common voltage receptacle found in many home appliances.

-Products you use in your home every day—electric water heaters, dryers, ranges, and other large appliances—use 240 volts.
+Products you use in your home every day—electric water heaters, dryers, ranges, and other large appliances—often use 240 volts.
 Knowing how to install a volt receptacle is a skill that is sure to come in handy over the life of your appliances.
 We'll show you how to do it safely and efficiently, and provide pointers along the way.
 Before you begin, keep the following in mind:

 - There are various 240-volt receptacles, each made for specific amperages and appliances, so be sure to buy the right one for your application.